 Associate Professor.
-[Loretta Ellias Award for Excellence in Teaching 2000/2001] Received her Ph.D. from the University of Virginia in 1980.
+Received her Ph.D. from the University of Virginia in 1980.
 After post-doctoral training at Yale University, she came to FSU in 1986.
 The research focus of her lab is regulation and coordination of flagellar protein gene expression in the eukaryotic green alga Chlamydomonas.
 Her specific research interests include determining DNA sequences that control expression of several flagellar genes, identifying protein factors that interact with these DNA regulatory sequences, and delineating the calcium-dependent signal transduction pathway leading to changes in flagellar gene induction using molecular and genetic approaches.